-The University Villages Office reserves the right to develop other rules and regulations as necessary for the safety, care and cleanliness of the premises, and for the security, comfort and convenience of all occupants.
-Failure of The University of Montana, University Villages Office to enforce any of these Policies & Regulations shall not be construed as a waiver of terms.
+The University Villages Office reserves the right to develop other rules and regulations as necessary for the safety, care, and cleanliness of the premises, and for the security, comfort, and convenience of all occupants.
+Failure of the University Villages Office to enforce any of these policies and regulations shall not be construed as a waiver of terms.
 They shall remain in full force and effect.

 In addition to the Student Conduct Code, Residence Life has outlined the following policies for tenants living in and visiting University Villages.